jpegleg/morpho-web/README.md

 #### Also see the openssl version: https://github.com/jpegleg/morpho-web2

-The included Dockerfile_ekidd uses the `FROM ekidd/rust-musl-builder AS build` to compile with cargo and then we copy the dependencies into a `FROM scratch` empty container.
+The alternate build Dockerfile_ekidd uses the `FROM ekidd/rust-musl-builder AS build` to compile with cargo and then we copy the dependencies into a `FROM scratch` empty container.
 The resulting OCI image has no shell, nothing but the dependencies for the web server.